sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 - Encourages good practice (people will see your work!)
   - In software development, improve security, accountability and sustainability (see [Working in the Open from 18F Product Guide](https://product-guide.18f.gov/working-in-a-way-that-reflects-our-values/working-in-the-open/))
-- Makes collaboration easier (more organic, less rigid)
+- You learn from other open communities, thus increasing your expertise
-- Helps others learn from your own work
+- External people contribute, leading to higher quality

 ---